iHeslop/Tickit-frontend-py/README.md

 - Use React TypeScript as a frontend framework.
 - Handle errors in both the front and backends correctly and efficiently.
 - Perform CRUD operations in a fullstack format.
-- Integrate React-Testing Library to test the frontend functionality.
-- Integrate Swagger-UI and Log4j into the backend, for better developer and user experience, as well as accurate and useful documentation.

 Project Requirements: